cniesen/IcomClockOmniRig/README.md

 **Current status:** Beginning of development

 Connection to OmniRig's Component Object Model is successful.
-The predefined calls like getting the frequency works.
-However, I still haven't had success sending custom commands.
-I also don't have a clue how to receive the custom replies from OmniRig.
-Somehow I need to register an event handler for this.

-Any help to advance this project is greatly appreciated.
+Time, date and offset are set.
+Need to do more testing.
+Especially OmniRig2 support needs to be tested.

 License